Mobile and manufactured homes are prebuilt, transportable home structures that can be financed similarly to a traditional mortgage.

-Financing for a mobile home can come in a few different forms, but it is essentially any type of loan that can be used for mobile or manufactured housing.
-In instances where consumers don't have the cash to pay for the property they want upfront, mobile home financing lets them finance the purchase and pay it off with monthly payments over time.
+Financing for a mobile home can come in a few different forms, but it’s essentially any type of loan that can be used for mobile or manufactured housing.
+In instances where consumers don't have the cash to pay for the property they want upfront, mobile home financing lets them finance a purchase and pay it off with monthly payments over time.

-You typically cannot take out a conventional mortgage to purchase a mobile or manufactured home.
-But there are options that can work.
+You typically can’t take out a conventional mortgage to purchase a mobile or manufactured home, but there are other options available.

 FHA loans

-Under the Title I program, Federal Housing Administration (FHA) loans can be used "for the purchase or refinancing of a manufactured home, a developed lot on which to place a manufactured home or a manufactured home and lot in combination."
-The FHA does not actually lend money in this case; instead, it guarantees the loan in case the borrower defaults.
+Federal Housing Administration loans can be used to purchase or refinance manufactured homes built after June 15, 1976.
+While the FHA doesn’t actually lend money, it guarantees the loan in case the borrower defaults.
 You’ll have to find a lender that offers FHA loans in order to use this type of funding.
+There are two main FHA programs: Title I and Title II.

-Title II loans can be used for single-family home residences that meet FHA guidelines.
-This includes some manufactured homes; loans can last for up to 40 years and must fall within standard FHA loan limits.
+Title II loans can be used for single-family home residences that meet FHA guidelines, which can include some manufactured homes.
+Loans can last for up to 40 years and must fall within standard FHA loan limits.

 » MORE: FHA loan requirements